 Dr. James Page Rutherford was born in Richmond, York County on December 11th 1844.
 His parents were John Rutherford and the former Anne Robinson.
-Dr. James Page Rutherford graduated M.D. from Victoria College of Medicine, in Coburg, Ontario in 1867.
+Dr. James Page Rutherford graduated M.D. from Victoria College of Medicine in Coburg, Ontario in 1867.
 Dr. Rutherford started his medical practice in McKay’s Corners.
-There was no other doctor practicing there, prior to Dr. Rutherford.
+He was the first physician to set up a practice there.

 According to the 1882 Ontario Medical Register, Dr. Rutherford joined the College of Physicians and Surgeons on the 25th of March, 1869.

 Dr. Rutherford married Jennie Dunlop on the 24th of December, 1867, in Kent County.
 Her parents were James Dunlop and the former Margaret Patterson and she was one of 4 children.
 Her siblings were; Margaret, Mary Anne and James.

 Dr. and Mrs. Rutherford had a daughter, Bertha Ann Rutherford who was born on the 13th of February, 1871.
 Mrs. Rutherford died of complications from the birth 10 days later on the 23rd of February, 1871.
 Bertha Ann died of scarlet fever on the 4th of May, 1874 when she was just 3 years old.
 Mrs. Rutherford and her daughter Bertha Ann are buried at Shawbank Cemetery in Camden Twp (Kent County).